heroiclabs/nakama-js/packages/nakama-js/README.md

 To run tests you will need to run the server and database.
 Most tests are written as integration tests which execute against the server.
 A quick approach we use with our test workflow is to use the Docker compose file described in the [documentation](https://heroiclabs.com/docs/install-docker-quickstart).

-Tests are run against each workspace bundle; if you have made source code changes, you should `yarn workspace <workspace> build` prior to running tests.
+Tests are run against each workspace bundle; if you have made source code changes, you should `npm run build --workspace=<workspace>` prior to running tests.

 ```shell
 docker-compose -f ./docker-compose.yml up